FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/rds_database.md

 The following arguments are supported:

-* `region` - (Optional, String, ForceNew) The region in which to create the RDS database resource.
+* `region` - (Optional, String, ForceNew) Specifies the region in which to create the RDS database resource.
   If omitted, the provider-level region will be used.
-Changing this creates a new resource.
+Changing this will create a new RDS database resource.

 * `instance_id` - (Required, String, ForceNew) Specifies the RDS instance ID.
 Changing this will create a new resource.